sdm-lang/model-adcom/README.md

 [IAB Tech Lab](https://iabtechlab.com/).
 AdCOM itself is used in the [OpenRTB v3.0](https://github.com/InteractiveAdvertisingBureau/openrtb) specification as well as in the [OpenRTB Ad Management API v1.1](https://github.com/InteractiveAdvertisingBureau/AdManagementAPI/blob/master/Ad%20Management%20API%20v1.md) specification.

+Note that this is not an abstract domain model as-is, it is a lower-level representation for example purposes.

 ## Repository Content

 The `sdml` directory contains a number of files,